Arrangements of Pseudocircles: Triangles and Drawings: Intersecting Arrangements with few Triangles

 \begin{conjecture}[Weak Gr\"unbaum Conjecture] Every digon-free intersecting arrangement of $n$ circles has at least $2n-4$ triangles. \end{conjecture}

-If this conjecture was true, it would imply simple non-circularizability criterion for intersecting arrangements: any arrangement with $p_3 < 2n-4$ could directly be classified as non-circularizable.
+If this conjecture was true, it would imply a simple non-circularizability criterion for intersecting arrangements: Any arrangement with $p_3 < 2n-4$ could directly be classified as non-circularizable.

 So far we know that this conjecture is true for all $n\leq 9$.
-The claim, that we have checked all intersecting arrangements with $p_3(\mathcal{A}) < 2n-4$ in this range, is justified by the following lemma, which restricts the pairs $(p_2,p_3)$ for which there can exist arrangements of $n$ pseudocircles whose extensions have $p_3(\mathcal{A}) < 2n-4$.
-For example, to get all digon-free intersecting arrangements with $n=9$ and $p_3 \le 13$ triangles, we only had to extend intersecting arrangements with $n=7$ and $n=8$, where $p_3 + 2p_2 \leq 13$.
+The claim, that we have checked all intersecting arrangements with $p_3(\AA) < 2n-4$ in this range, is justified by the following lemma, which restricts the pairs $(p_2,p_3)$ for which there can exist arrangements of $n$ pseudocircles whose extensions have $p_3(\AA) < 2n-4$.
+For example, to get all digon-free intersecting arrangements of $n=9$ pseudocircles with $p_3 \le 13$ triangles, we only had to extend intersecting arrangements of $n=7$ and $n=8$ pseudocircles with $p_3 + 2p_2 \leq 13$ triangles.

-\begin{lemma} Let $\mathcal{A}$ be an intersecting arrangement of pseudocircles.
-Then for every subarrangement $\mathcal{A}'$ of $\mathcal{A}$ we have
+\begin{lemma} Let $\AA$ be an intersecting arrangement of pseudocircles.
+Then for every subarrangement $\AA'$ of $\AA$ we have

 \end{lemma}